Legal Studies MLS

 John Cannan, JD (University of Maryland School of Law).
 Adjunct Professor.
 Legal research and analysis; Masters Capstone.

-Tracye Edwards, JD (Duke University).
-Assistant Professor.
+Tracye Edwards, JD (Duke University) Director of the JD/Master of Public Health Program.
+Professor.
 Human Resources Compliance.

 Veronica Finkelstein, JD (Emory University).
 Adjunct Professor.
 Criminal law.